Byrdseed

 It’s worth highlighting that, while there are many possible right answers, not all answers are correct.

 When I asked my students, “How would The Little Prince have judged Brian from Hatchet‘s actions?” there were lots of ways to be right, but also clearly wrong answers.
-Divergent questions combine rigor and creativity.
+I can tell if you understand The Little Prince and Brian based on your responses.

 Try to employ some divergent questions and let me know how it goes with your students!